This article was updated with audio on August 15, 2025.

 A prion is a misfolded protein that can spread to others.
 They are found in animals and humans.
 Examples are scrapie in sheep, chronic wasting disease in deer, and bovine spongiform encephalopathy (BSE) in cattle (commonly known as “mad cow disease”).

 In humans, prions cause Jacob-Creutzfeldt Disease (CJD), the human version of mad cow disease.
-It is believed that CJD is from ingesting beef with prions from a “mad cow.”
+It is believed that CJD is caused by ingesting beef with prions from a “mad cow.”

 The image below is a microscopic view of a brain with spongiform degeneration in a patient who died of Creutzfeldt-Jakob disease (CJD).